cragis/McP/instructions/awaken.md

 1. At far right, move the extruder up or down with the right threaded rod until the nozzle is just barely touching the spacer with the spacer resting on the bed.
 1. Move the extruder back to the right and repeat until nozzle it exactly at the height of the spacer throughout the whole width of the bed.

-##  Step 3: Adjust inductive sensor height
+##  Step 3: Adjust inductive probe height

 1. Loosen the screw holding the inductive sensor (the threaded cylinder with the gray bottom that is right of and behind the nozzle).
 1. Adjust the height of the inductive sensor so that it is 0.6mm above the end of the nozzle.
 A plastic alignment aid that has a 0.6mm step on it is helpful.